← Journal

 Spain Golden Visa 2026 — What Has Actually Changed for Foreign Property Buyers

-Several alternative residency routes for non-EU nationals still exist in Spain:
+Spain residency routes for non-EU nationals (2026)

 What it does not change